codyjdalton/enigma/README.md

 Very simple swapping of two characters.
 Provided to the class in a string like 'ad cm ey kp'.
 This would switch A -> D and D -> A respectively.
 ![Plugboard Diagram](https://upload.wikimedia.org/wikipedia/commons/5/53/Enigma_wiring_kleur.svg)

+## Cracker

+Uses the index of coincidence (IOC) to determine the most likely rotor setting by trying all possible combinations and returning those with the highest likelihood.